Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing: Error Analysis

 Surprisingly, mBART shows the opposite trend on the query partition, with the non-monotonic accuracy being higher than the monotonic one.
-Most of our improved performance comes from a better modeling of the monotonic sequences ($67.1\% \rightarrow 93.7\%$), while maintaining a slightly inferior performance over non-monotonic sequences.
-Interestingly, the \textsc{SpanBasedSP} approach shows a similar improvement over mBART on monotonic sequences ($67.1\% \rightarrow 89.6\%$).
+By contrast, most of \textsc{TPol}'s improved performance comes from better modeling of the monotonic sequences ($67.1\% \rightarrow 93.7\%$). \textsc{TPol}'s results suggest that regular patterns in the non-monotonic sequences can be learned.
+Its generalization problems can be attributed to the difficulty of learning the more challenging non-regular patterns in a small dataset.
+On the other hand, mBART appears to have the capacity to model these challenging reorderings better.
+Still, this comes at the cost of failing on the regular monotonic ones, leading to a lower performance overall.

-This suggests that exploiting lexico-logical alignments with our two-step approach offers the best of both worlds: it can capture well the simpler patterns that mBART fails to learn, while maintaining reasonable performance over the more complex alignments on which \textsc{SpanBasedSP} fails.
+Interestingly, the \textsc{SpanBased} approach shows a similar improvement on monotonic sequences compared to mBART ($67.1\% \rightarrow 89.6\%$).
+This suggests that exploiting lexico-logical alignments allows models to capture the simpler patterns that mBART fails to learn.
+Most of \textsc{TPol}'s gains over \textsc{SpanBased} come from better modeling the non-monotonic examples in the query partition ($39.8\% \rightarrow 69.9\%$).
+This shows that the two-step approach offers the best of both worlds: it can capture the simple monotonic patterns while maintaining reasonable performance over the more complex alignments on which \textsc{SpanBased} fails.

-Figure \ref{fig:giza_vs_per} shows the average drop in performance of the different models trained with automatic IBM alignments when compared to the same model that uses gold alignments.
+Figure \ref{fig:giza_vs_per} shows the average drop in performance of the different models trained with automatic IBM alignments compared to the same model trained with gold alignments.
 We also report the corresponding alignment error, calculated as the percentage of bi-symbols that differ from the gold annotations from \textsc{GeoAligned}.
-We observe that, in general, a larger alignment error is associated with a higher drop in performance.
+We observe that, in general, higher alignment error is associated with a higher drop in performance.
 This validates the importance of the alignment information and points to improving the unsupervised alignment algorithm as a natural line of future work.
+We believe that one possible reason for the drop in performance when training with IBM alignments might be because the GEO dataset is of relatively small size, and the IBM models might have difficulty learning good alignments.
+That would explain why in contrast to GEO, the performance over SCAN is not affected by automatic alignments since SCAN is a much larger dataset.